sentioxyz/docs/how-to-guides-by-examples/send-events-via-webhook.md

+---
-# ➡ Send events via webhook
+title: ➡ Send events via webhook
+categorySlug: how-to-guides-by-examples
+hidden: false
+---

 If you'd like to collect all the swap events of your project, you could refer to the details [export-via-webhook.md](../developer-guides/sdk-guide/export-via-webhook.md "mention")